KV43

-Only two rooms in this tomb were decorated: the upper part of the well shaft, and the antechamber.
-The ceilings of both areas are decorated with yellow stars on a blue background.
-In the case of the well, only two walls are fully decorated: they begin with a kheker-frieze and the left wall depicts Thutmose before Osiris, Anubis, and Hathor.
-The other wall is unfinished and depicts Anubis.
-In the antechamber likewise only two walls are painted and have the same repeating decorative scheme of the king depicted before various gods.

-Graffiti
+History

+Burial and restoration

+Thutmose IV ruled as pharaoh during the mid-Eighteenth Dynasty of the New Kingdom of Ancient Egypt.
+He was interred in tomb KV43 in the Valley of the Kings with two of his children who died before him, Prince Amenemhat and Princess Tentamun.

-Two hieratic inscriptions are written in black on the right-hand wall of the antechamber.
-Both relate to an inspection of the tomb by officials in the reign of Horemheb.
+By the reign of Horemheb at the end of the Eighteenth Dynasty, the tomb had been entered and robbed.
+Its restoration is recorded in two hieratic inscriptions are written in black on the right-hand wall of the antechamber.
 The first, larger inscription is as follows:

 Year 8, 3rd month of akhet-season, day 1, under the majesty of the King of Upper and Lower Egypt, Djeserkheperure-setepenre, son of Re Horemheb-merenamun.
 His majesty life! prosperity! health! commanded that the fan-bearer on the king's right hand, the king's scribe, overseer of the treasury, overseer of works in the Place of Eternity [i.e. the royal necropolis] and leader of the festival of Amun in Karnak, Maya, son of the noble Iawy, born of the lady of the house Weret, be charged to renew the burial of King Menkheperure, true of voice, in the noble mansion upon the west of Thebes.

 The second inscription, to the right and slightly higher than the large one, is much shorter:

 His assistant, the steward of the southern city, Djehutymose, whose mother is Iniuhe of the city [i.e. Thebes].

 The larger inscription refers to Maya in the second person, and incorrectly names his mother as Weret, making it unlikely that he was the author of the inscription.
 The handwriting of the two graffiti are identical, and it is known that the restoration of Tutankhamun's tomb was also carried out by Djehutymose as he left a graffito there too.
 Therefore, Maya likely delegated the task of inspecting and restoring the tomb to his subordinate, Djehutymose.